Wireless for Machine Learning: Conclusions

-\section{Conclusions}
+\chapter{Conclusions}

 Given the continuous growth of \ac{IoT} and mobile devices, the demand for \ac{ML} over wireless networks is expected to grow significantly.
-However, traditional communication protocols have been shown to be greatly inefficient for carrying \ac{ML} related data, creating a demand for new wireless standards.
-In this paper, we have surveyed the most important contributions in this area, specifically focusing on \ac{CoMAC} and \ac{RRM}. \ac{CoMAC} offers the most radical improvements in communication efficiency, often exhibiting 100 times lower latency than its counterparts.
-However, since all contemporary communication is based on digital transmission, orthogonal communications still has to been considered the standard.
-Within orthogonal communications, there is a strong movement to customize \ac{RRM} for \ac{ML}.
-By considering data-importance and specific characteristics of \ac{FL}, these protocols offer significant advantages over traditional \ac{RRM}.
+However, traditional communication protocols have been shown to be greatly inefficient for carrying \ac{ML} related data, creating a demand for new wireless solutions.
+In this survey, we have reviewed the most important contributions in this area, specifically focusing on analog over-the-air computation and digital \ac{RRM} for \ac{DML}.

+Analog over-the-air computation offers the most radical improvements in communication efficiency, exhibiting a throughput improvement approximately proportional to the number of participating devices.
+However, for contemporary communication, digital transmission is the de-facto standard.
+Within digital \ac{RRM} for \ac{DML}, significant performance improvements are achieved by considering data-importance and tailored \ac{RRM} protocols for \ac{FL}.
 However, this field is still in its infancy and several fundamental problems remain.
-For \ac{CoMAC}, the main concerns are with integration into contemporary wireless infrastructure and functionality in dynamic wireless environments.
-For \ac{RRM}, there are still many open questions relating to data-importance, such as choice of metrics and staleness of importance updates.
-The development of wireless methods specifically for \ac{ML} is a fertile area of research that could provide significant benefits in terms of energy-efficiency, bandwidth utilization, and latency.
+For analog over-the-air computation, the main concerns are with integration into contemporary wireless infrastructure and functionality in dynamic wireless environments.
+Within digital \ac{RRM} for \ac{DML}, there are still many open questions relating to data-importance, such as choice of metrics and staleness of importance updates.

+It is highly relevant to find answers to these open questions, since efficient Wireless for \ac{ML} solutions could have profound effects on society, which we demonstrate by discussing five application areas: Smart City, Vehicular Communication, Virtual Reality, Edge Caching, and Unmanned Aerial Vehicles.
+The development of wireless methods specifically for \ac{ML} is a fertile area of research that could provide significant benefits in terms of energy efficiency, spectrum efficiency, and latency.